YorkEarwaker/FindingThingsOut/nn/snn-sb/pynn_intro/README.md

 Gettiing to know pine

+### Status

+Can't use NEST on MS Win straightaway will require real effort.
+See NEST Intro for details.

 TODO
 * <todo: download simulator, Arbor, Brain 2, NEST, or Neuron, .
 Must a sim be installed? likely yes. >
 * <todo: determine if any of the optional installs are necessary for simulator choice, >